Oedipus (DJ): Post- WBCN career

+Xmas rave and River Raves

+The WBCN River Rave and the WBCN Xmas Rave were music festivals created by Oedipus who booked and produced the events for ten years.

+The WBCN River Rave, held each summer at venues such as the Tweeter Center (now Xfinity Center) and Foxboro Stadium (now Gillette), featured a diverse lineup of alternative, punk, and rock artists on two stages (revolving for quick set changes) and a dance Rave tent.
+Acts like Foo Fighters, Beck, Blink-182, and Radiohead, Public Enemy, the Red Hot Chili Peppers, Coldplay, Cypress Hill, Pulp, the Strokes, Outkast, Aerosmith and Green Day were just some of the bands that played over the years.

+The Xmas Rave was the winter complement to the River Rave, held on one evening at 9 different venues in Boston and Cambridge, from the Orpheum and Avalon to the Paradise and the Middle East.
+These holiday-themed events continued Oedipus's approach of featuring a range of both emerging and established artists, including bands such as Garbage, the Cure, Run DMC, Dave Mattews, Linkin Park, Rancid, Hole, Ben Harper, ICP, Tara MacLean, Interpol and Death Cab for Cutie.

 Oedipus also hosts an annual Christmas Eve show featuring rarely heard Christmas songs.
 It began at WBCN in the late '70s, moved to WFNX (2009–2012), then onto RadioBDC, The Boston Globe's internet radio station (2013-2014) before moving to WGBH in 2015.
 In 2018, the Mayor of Boston, Marty Walsh, issued a proclamation declaring December 24, 2018, as “Christmas Eve with Oedipus Day” in the City of Boston in recognition of his annual Christmas Eve broadcast for over 30 years spreading peace, love and understanding throughout Boston and the world.

-On Saturday, October 5, 2013 RadioBDC (now Indie617) posted on their Facebook page that Oedipus would be hosting "The Oedipus Project" on Saturday mornings from 10AM local to noon featuring all new alternative/indie sounds.

-In 2016 Oedipus was inducted into the Massachusetts Broadcasters Hall of Fame (Massachusetts Broadcasters Association).
-He can be found in the Rock and Roll Hall of Fame in Cleveland, Ohio, in the exhibit Dedicated to the One I Love: Rock and Radio.